Geoff Tate’s Operation: Mindcrime – Final Chapter Tour

-Tomas McCarthy from Cork, Ireland, has been traveling with Geoff Tate.
+Tomás McCarthy from Cork, Ireland, has been traveling with Geoff Tate.
 McCarthy’s band consists of his wife, Clodagh McCarthy, saxophonist and vocalist, and James Keegan, guitarist and vocalist.
 The band is also known as Fire & Water.
-McCarthy has been in the music business for a long time and is well known in Ireland: He and his wife are accomplished musicians in Ireland, with traditional Irish music spanning to Irish Rock music.
-Tomas McCarthy was nominated for a GRAMMY in 2025 with his single, “Colours.”
-They opened the show with “Stand Your Ground” followed by a traditional Irish song, “Siuil a Ruin,” and then “Battle My Way.”
-They also performed their GRAMMY-nominated song, “Colours.”
+McCarthy has been in the music business for a long time and is well known in Ireland.
+He and his wife are accomplished musicians there, with traditional Irish music spanning into Irish rock music.
+They opened the show with Stand Your Ground,” followed by a traditional Irish song, Siuil a Ruin,” and then Battle My Way.”
+They also performed their song, “Colours.”

 So, the next thing I suggest is following these links to more of their music and their journey with Geoff Tate.

 The band came on stage and immediately turned up the action.
-They performed “Keep Moving,” then rolled into a cover of “Jailbreak” by Thin Lizzy and another original song, “New Day.”
+They performed Keep Movin,” then rolled into a cover of Jailbreak by Thin Lizzy and another original song, “New Day.”
 They were also celebrating their bass player, Jimmy Wynen’s, birthday during the performance.
+Wow, what a night for Wynen!
+It was a great way to celebrate.

 The band, being a young band, really had a powerhouse feel of experience.
 I am really interested in seeing where they go from here.
 Follow these links:

-The night of the concert in Albuquerque, the band came out on stage all back-lit and started playing as the lights came up; the crowd started shouting.
-Then Geoff Tate steps out on the stage, the crowd went insane and cheered.
-The opening song he sang was “I Remember Now,” followed by “Anarchy-X.” About that time, the crowd surfing started, and security rushed to the pit.
-The third song was “Revolution Calling,” and after that, the tour song “Operation: Mindcrime.”
-Some of the people in the crowd were throwing horns, some pointing a finger to the sky, others screaming and singing along with the band, and dancing in place.
-Others stood silent, hanging on each word coming out of Tate’s mouth.
+The night of the concert in Albuquerque, the band came out on stage, all backlit, and started playing as the lights came up; the crowd began shouting.
+Then Geoff Tate stepped onto the stage, and the crowd went insane, cheering loudly.
+The opening song he sang was “I Remember Now,” followed by Anarchy-X.” Around that time, crowd surfing began, and security rushed to the pit.
+The third song was Revolution Calling,” followed by the tour song “Operation: Mindcrime.”
+Some people in the crowd threw horns, some pointed a finger to the sky, others screamed and sang along with the band while dancing in place.
+Others stood silently, hanging on every word coming out of Tate’s mouth.
 Tate would come to the edge of the stage and connect with the crowd.

 Geoff Tate is one person you need to listen to in person to understand the depth and reason he is so popular.
 Here are a few links to follow and keep up with the band.